 Why Apply if You Can Collaborate?

-Chris was invited by an admirer of his work to do a five-week residency in the fertile mountains of Costa Rica on a biological reserve where bird-loving tourists were guided on wonderful hikes.
+An admirer of his work invited Chris to do a five-week residency in the fertile mountains of Costa Rica on a biological reserve where bird-loving tourists were guided on beautiful hikes.

 “I’ve never applied for any of my art residencies,” said Maynard.
 “I’ve brainstormed, collaborated, and arranged them all through existing contacts I had with artists, museum staff, naturalists, and collectors I’ve met along the way.”

 In the Costa Rican residency, Maynard spent half his time getting to know the forest and half his time working with local school art programs and a local woman’s art collective.

 “Interestingly, said Chris, we collaborated and decided I wouldn’t be working with the women’s art collective on how to make the art but on the business of art.”